Water Labor makes Giving Birth Easier

-Remember your high school physics: place an object in water and the force of buoyancy equal to its weight lifts it up.
+Remember your high school physics, place an object in water and the force of buoyancy equal to its weight lifts it up.
 To simplify Archimedes’ principle, let’s put it this way; water labor gives a mother giving birth a lift.

 Being in water is like a continuous body massage, stimulating all the touch receptors in the skin.
 It would take thousands of gentle fingertips to touch as many skin receptors as the water does when you soak in a nice warm bath.

 Changing positions and going with the flow of labor are the most important natural pain relievers and labor enhancers a woman can use.
-Being in water lets this happen more naturally and easily.
+Water labor lets this happen more naturally and easily.
 Many women laboring on terra firma describe feeling rooted to one spot, afraid to move at all, lest it hurt more.

 A woman in water labor is free to float with her body supported until she finds the position that best eases her discomfort.
 Being in water also seems to free her mind, so she can tap into her deepest instincts and let tension float away.